-Installing a Nest thermostat is one of the best ways to improve the daily schedule of your heating and cooling.
+Using a Nest thermostat is one of the best ways to improve the everyday schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work well or at all if you see an error code on the display.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to offer solutions that much quicker.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code supplies useful information about the root of the problem, something a professional technician can use to present solutions that much sooner.

-Listed below are seven of the most likely error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code along with how you can fix it and the projected cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts required to wrap up repairs.
+Here are seven of the most frequent error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could fix it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts required to finish repairs.

 e298 – Critical

 This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will inspect electrical connections and wiring until they uncover the source of the problem.
+A professional technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.

-They’ll shut off the power and gradually look at each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
-After they find the damaged connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
+After they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-In the event the breakers are on, you can inspect a handful of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally turn off.
+In the event the breakers are on, you can examine a few other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power through a USB cable.
-In the event it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to contact a pro.
+Since this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and supply power through a USB cable.
+Assuming it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

 Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician will carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+The technician can cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and solving electrical problems.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the appropriate experience detecting and solving electrical damage.

 e73 – Critical

-This may be as easy as the breaker being turned off, but it may also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as easy as the breaker being turned off, but it could also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s a good idea to contact a local professional.